hk4git/tech-metadata/ms-office.md

 - Callback token (as per permissions in manifest)
   - `getCallbackTokenAsync()` Scenarios: access user's mailbox from your server via EWS/Outlook REST
 - SSO

+#### Persist state & settings in Office Add-ins
+- Office JS includes multiple options for persisting the state & settings, Depends on the Office application you target & the type of Add-in
+   - All add-ins
+      - Use HTML web storage (local storage)
+      - Cookies
+   - Content
+      - Settings: stored with document, workbook, or spreadsheet (Applies to: Word, Excel, PowerPoint)
+   - Task pane
+      - Settings: stored with document, workbook, or spreadsheet (CustomXmlParts: stored as XML as part of the document)
+   - Mail app
+      - Custom properties: stored on a message/appointment (Roaming settings: stored on user's Exchange mailbox)

+#### Leverage Microsoft Graph in Office Add-ins

 ##### Office 5
 ###### Office 6